 Of course, another relatively inexpensive and also tried and true method is composting.
 Composting is nature’s way of really highlighting the circle of life.
-Any organic material you might have lying around in your backyard is sufficient for composting.
+Any organic material you might have lying around in your backyard is sufficient for composting and to be used as a homemade fertilizer for weed.
 This can take the form of stashed away dog feces or it can be the product of decayed oranges from an orange tree.
 You could even combine different organic materials that have been lying around for months or years at a time.
-Although it might strike you as a gross way to make a fertilizer, it is one of the best and most natural ways to produce a thriving crop.
+Although it might strike you as a gross way to make homemade fertilizer for weed, it is one of the best and most natural ways to produce a thriving crop.

-There are more options for fertilizers that you might want to try, but these are certainly three of the best (or at least the easiest to use).
+There are more options for fertilizers that you might want to try, but these are certainly two of the best (or at least the easiest to use).
 Whether you’re peeing in a bottle or going down to the garden center to buy a bag of pre-made fertilizer, you’re going to increase your marijuana yield with higher nutrient content.
 In the end, that’s all you’re really looking for when it comes to fertilizers.
-Read more about homemade fertilizer

 If you want to start growing marijuana download my free grow guide and order some high quality seeds at this link here.
 We ship seeds to the US, CA and many other countries.
 For any growing related question please visit the marijuana support page.